CoffeeHubMC/Velope/README.md

 - Cache TTL - how long server information should be cached until it will be refreshed
 - Ping Interval - specifies the time interval servers are pinged to retrieve their info
 - Log Unavailable Cooldown - specifies the cooldown for logging unsuccessful pings

+In failure settings section you can change:

+- Max Failures - the amount of failures after which player is going to be disconnected (KickHandler)
+- Failure Clean Interval - interval of recorded failure's purge **(milliseconds)**

 You can specify whether Velope should grab online from: